eroween/DefaultProject/README.md

 # DefaultProject

-This project only create an empty program with CMake 2.8.11 and doxygen configuration.
+This project only create an empty program with CMake 2.8.11, doxygen, c++14 Google Test.

-This project is configured to use C++14 and GTest.

 # Compilation